antoinemartin/autocloud/docs/getting-started/3-change-encryption-key.md

 !!! note

     The following shows a rotation with a new Age key.
-Note that you can use any other key that SOPS understands.
-Check the [SOPS documentation]{:target="\_blank"}.
+Note that you can use any other key that sops understands.
+Check the [sops documentation:material-open-in-new:]{:target="\_blank"}.
     You can also add other type of keys later on.
-We recommend to continue to use Age at this stage.
+We recommend to continue to use age at this stage.

-Then you need to create your own key:
+Then create your own key:

 === "Shell"